skiadas/FunctionalProgrammingCourse/notes/functors_monads.md

   ~ The `IO` type expresses the idea that our operation interacts with the world in some way, and produces a value of type `a`.

 `ST s a`
-  ~ The State "monad" (we will discuss what that means later) is another example.
+  ~ The State "monad" is another example.
 It is meant to somehow maintain and update some "state" `s`, and also return a value of type `a`.
-We will discuss this type now in some more detail.
+We already saw this as the `ProgStateT a` type, which is basically `ST s a` with `s` being `Memory`.
+We will come back to it in the next lecture.

 ## Functors